cuevascarlos/ClinicalTrials/README.md

 T7	control 747 796	FAC (5-fluorouracil/doxorubicin/cyclophosphamide)
 ```

-It can be seen that T2 and T26 are overlapped and after check which is the correct one we can conclude that T26 is the wrong one with the wrong beginning and ending values.
-To avoid not considering either of the two we have removed manually T26.
+It can be seen that T2 and T26 are overlapped and the previous function removes T26.

 This change is the consequence of the frequency of the total-participants entity being a unit smaller than that reported by the authors.
 Apparently, they consider it twice.